arnoo/git-deliver/README.md

 Once our working copy is ready, each remote needs to be initialized (by running `git deliver --init-remote <remote>`, where `<remote>` is the name of bare Git remote.
 This will result in the creation of the "delivered" folder on the remote.
 If you have "init-remote" scripts, they will be run.
 This might be used to install external dependencies on the remote.

 A delivery is then initiated by running `git deliver <remote> <ref>`.
-Here's the timeline of what happens :
+Here's the timeline of what happens:

 * We run preliminary checks.
 By default, we just check the available disk space on the remote, but you can create "pre-delivery" scripts to add checks.